chaos-polymtl/lethe/doc/source/examples/dem/packing-in-ball/packing-in-ball.rst

 Mesh
 ~~~~~

 In a three-dimensional simulation, ``hyper_ball`` creates a three-dimensional ball (hollow sphere).
 Note that the first grid argument, which is the center of the triangulation, has three components (0.0, 0.0, 0.0).
+The ``expand particle-wall contact search`` is used in concave geometries to enable particle-wall contact search with boundary faces of neighbor cells for particles located in each boundary cell.

 .. code-block:: text

     subsection mesh
         set type                 			 	  = dealii
         set grid type      	     			 	= hyper_ball
         set grid arguments       				   = 0.0, 0.0, 0.0 : 0.1 : false
         set initial refinement   				   = 3
+        set expand particle-wall contact search = true
     end